 Tell the taxman about your sharing nature.

-In addition, as soon as you earn more than $30,000, you must register with the CRA to start collecting and sending GST/HST.
+In addition, as soon as you earn more than $30,000, you must register with the CRA to start collecting and remitting GST/HST.
 As someone who is in the sharing economy, it’s your responsibility to ensure that you collect and remit GST/HST or that your app or website is collecting and remitting for you.

 The one notable exception to this is if you participate in ride-sharing services.
 In this case you must register for GST/HST right away, regardless of revenue.

 You’re also free to voluntarily register if you make less than the $30K threshold.
 When in doubt on how much GST/HST to collect or what is taxable you can always check with the CRA.